Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 3

-Pre-doctoral internship (1 year, APA-accredited, matched through the APPIC system)
+Pre-doctoral internship (1 year, APA-accredited, matched through APPIC)

 4

-Postdoctoral supervised practice (1-2 years required in most states)
+Postdoctoral supervised practice (1 to 2 years, required in most states)

 5